Pattison Public Records Directory

 Criminal Records

-The criminal records system in Claiborne County encompasses various types of records, including felony, misdemeanor, and traffic offenses.
-The Sheriff's Office and local police departments maintain these records, which are accessible for background checks and legal proceedings.
-The Mississippi Bureau of Investigation provides additional support and resources for residents seeking comprehensive criminal background checks.
-The county also maintains a sex offender registry, ensuring community awareness and safety.
+The criminal records system in Claiborne County covers various types of records, including felony, misdemeanor, and traffic offenses.
+The Mississippi Bureau of Investigation provides additional support and resources for residents seeking criminal background checks.
+The county also maintains a sex offender registry, making sure of community awareness and safety.

 Public Records Access